rspber/tsdeeSPI/README.md

 But there is no other option, we have to come to terms with it to go farther.
 The next steps will not be so drastic.

 Finally, information for TFT_eSPI library enthusiasts: all examples from the library work, but it may not last long.

+#### Mega graphics code reorganization

+It seems to still be working.

+Before the next step, the following will be tested: dma, sprites, wedges, smoots - just in case.